Deep Dive into Cloud Function

 };

-The default time zone in cloud functions is UTC+0, so obtaining local time within the function will result in an 8-hour difference from Beijing Time.
+The default timezone in cloud functions is UTC+0, so obtaining local time within the function will result in an 8-hour difference from Beijing time.

 Consider the following code: